 Capital subsidies for building affordable housing developments

+Capital subsidies can take several forms, but generally are any funds provided from a source (generally a unit of local, state or the federal government) that reduces the amount of financing a borrower needs to obtain from a conventional lender.
 Because a capital subsidy does not need to be paid back, it reduces the amount that must be borrowed or obtained through an equity investment by a private party to develop a rental property.
 Lower debt service levels allow a project to charge lower rents and still be economically sustainable.
+Capital subsidies may take the form of grants, forgivable loans, or tax credits.

 Capital subsidies can come from a variety of sources, including LIHTC equity, HOMEFederal program established by Congress in 1990 that is designed to increasing decent affordable housing for low- and very low-income families and individuals.
 State and localities receive HOME fund from HUD each year, and spend it on things such as: rental assistance, assistance to homebuyers, new construction, rehabilitation, improvements, demlition, relocation, and administrative costs. or Community Development Block GrantA federal program established as part of the Housing and Community Development Act of 1974.
 It funds various community development activities for neighborhood revitalization, economic development, affordable housing, and better community facilities and services.s (CDBGs), general obligation bonds, housing trust funds, or funds raised through tax increment financing.